uwx/declarative-zeronet-protocol-crx/README.md

 ZeroNet Protocol is a Chrome extension, helps you to browse ZeroNet websites without http://127.0.0.1:43110

-This fork also redirects you to .bit and .zero domains if we have an url like http://127.0.0.1:43110/0list.bit
+This fork also redirects you to .bit and .zero domains if we have an url like http://127.0.0.1:43110/0list.bit and allows to make the .zero TLD optional (ToDo).

 **Original** Extension is available in Chrome WebStore: https://chrome.google.com/webstore/detail/zeronet-protocol/cpkpdcdljfbnepgfejplkhdnopniieop